neondatabase/website/content/docs/guides/neon-github-app.md

 Removing the integration performs the following actions:

-- Terminates connections dependent on the configured variable and secret
+- Terminates connections dependent on the configured variable and secret.
 - Removes the GitHub variable containing your Neon project ID.
 - Removes the Neon API key for your Neon account.
 - Removes the GitHub secret containing the Neon API key.